In Defense of Modern Art

 Let me start with a statement: the rejection of art, in any shape or form, is not something I take lightly.
-But fundamentally, I find skepticism towards historic art and towards modern art to be different – I think the former can be healthy, progressive and analytical, whereas the latter is often prematurely judgmental and restrictive.
+Fundamentally though, I find skepticism towards historic art and towards modern art to be different – I think the former can be healthy, progressive and analytical, whereas the latter is often prematurely judgmental and restrictive.

 At the risk of sounding pretentious, art is my life’s blood, my religion if you will.
-I make a living off of creativity, ideas and concepts, and art feeds into that on every level; it’s literally what nurtures me and gives my life meaning.
+I make a living off of creativity, ideas and concepts, and art feeds into that on every level: it’s literally what nurtures me and gives my life meaning.
 Furthermore, I see creativity in a moral context, as one of few human instincts that are fundamentally good and meaningful in a broader perspective.
 I also see it in a political context, in that I tend to perceive political conservatism as an enemy, because a “liberal” (open minded) interpretation of art is impossible in a conservative world.
-Conservatism seeks to at the very least slow down progress, or possibly even reverse it, and return us to a world where everything is known and defined, and that is the direct antithesis of open-mindedness, which makes it an enemy of art.
+Conservatism is, at its heart, very judgmental.
+It seeks to at the very least slow down progress, or possibly even reverse it, and return us to a world where everything is known and defined, and that is the direct antithesis of open-mindedness – which makes it an enemy of art, at least as I know it.

 If you think about it, we can’t base new art on old values and traditions, that’s just not meaningful.
 It becomes pastiche and deliberate recreation of concepts and artistic principles that aren’t fully relevant anymore, or at least not understood in the same context.
 It actually turns self-referential, whittling down its own scope, and art then becomes a game of Pictionary instead of a Rorschach test.
 The former has one definite answer, whereas the latter can point to any answer.